 Editing Templates

-Over the past year, we’ve streamlined the way you manage editing templates in ArcGIS Online.
-With this update, template descriptions now appear in the Create features pane in Web Editor, making it easier for editors to select the right template when creating features.
+Now you’ll see template descriptions in the Create features pane in Web Editor, making it easier to select the right template when creating features.

 Reshape Reimagined

 With this update, we worked to make editing features using the Reshape tool more intuitive.
 Prior to the June 2026 update of ArcGIS Online, reshaping a polygon was shown in a yellow line until the reshape was completed.
-Now, removed areas will be shown in yellow and appended areas will be shown in blue, giving you a preview of the resulting geometry as you digitize.
+Now, areas that will be removed appear in yellow and appended areas are shown in blue.
+These changes let you preview the resulting geometry as you digitize.

 New Tooltips for True Curve Tools

-When you hover over a true curve drawing tool on the editing toolbar, a new tooltip appears with a short GIF, providing you with a quick visual glance at how to use the tool.
+Now when you hover over any of the true curve drawing tools on the editing toolbar, a new tooltip appears showing how you can use the tool.

 Wrap up